Code of conduct

 - unwelcome sexual attention;

-- unwarranted exclusion from conference or related events based on age, gender, sexual orientation, disability, physical appearance, body size, race, religion;
+- sexist, racist, or other exclusionary jokes; attributes such as (but not limited to) age, gender, sex, sexual orientation, disability, physical appearance, body size, race, religion;

 We want everyone to have a good time at our events.